Red Angus: History

 The Scottish Aberdeen Angus is usually black, but red individuals occur; this may be the consequence of cross-breeding in the eighteenth century of the small Scottish cattle with larger English Longhorn stock, aimed at increasing their draught power.

-In the United States, these red individuals could until 1917 be registered in the herd-book of the American Angus Association.
-From about 1945, some herds consisting only of red-coated stock were formed.
+In 1890 there were 22 red-coated cattle among the 2700 head registered in the herd-book of the American Angus Association.
+From 1917 these red individuals could no longer be registered; some were exported to Brazil from about 1936.
+In the 1940s there were two herds in Texas; one was dispersed and the other was exported to Argentina.

+From about 1945, further herds consisting only of red-coated stock were formed.
 In 1954 a breeders' association, the Red Angus Association of America, was established at a meeting in Fort Worth, Texas.
 The registered population in 2008 numbered about 47000 head, making it the fifth beef breed by number in the United States; American Angus, Charolais, Hereford and Simmental were more numerous.

 In Australia, breeders of the red variant proposed a scheme for registration of their stock with the Angus Society of Australia; it was not accepted, and in 1970 they formed the Red Angus Society of Australia.

 The Red Angus is reported to DAD-IS by Australia, Cuba, Ecuador, Panama, Peru, Slovenia and the United States; its global conservation status is "not at risk".